brushmyskills/springboot-mongodb-mongorepository/README.md

-# springboot-mongodb-mongorepository
+# Spring Boot Application using SpringData MongoDB Repository and MongoDB Altas

-Spring Boot Application using SpringData MongoDB Repository &amp; MongoDB Altas
+This Spring Boot Rest Example with Spring Data MongoDB Repostory and Mongo Atlas as database